 “What will I do today?” to “What can I do to help the team towards our goal today?”

-Common understanding why we want to change as an organisation
+A common understanding of why we want to change as an organization

 “Your business should be saying: